Fujifilm X-T20 vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T20 and the W300 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the W300 followed on from the Nikon AW130.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.